The many types of Hoya plants (also called wax plants) come in various shapes, sizes, and colors, with over 300 different species.

 Amount of Humidity

-Since Hoya’s are native to tropical and humid climates, your plant does best when it gets a considerable amount of humidity.
+Since Hoya’s are native to tropical and humid climates, your plant does best when it gets considerable humidity.

 Amount of Heat